Wildlife Ecology & Conservation in a New Media world order.

-I graduated in 2017 with a Master’s of Professional Communication from Royal Roads University, and some people (besides my mom) think that my research is pretty important.
-My research has earned me a Governor General’s Gold Medal nominee, and a MITACS Accelerate award, I was listed as MITACS 150 for 150, and as a Canadian Wildlife Federation Local Hero.
+But we also live in this post-truth world where pseudoscience and fake science seems to dominate social media and makes news headlines.
+To try and understand why this happens, I got a Masters focusing on SciComm from Royal Roads University.
+This research has earned me a Governor General’s Gold Medal nomination, and a MITACS Accelerate award, I was listed as MITACS 150 for 150, and as a Canadian Wildlife Federation Local Hero.
 Not bad for a nerd.

 I love SciComm in all forms and am especially fond of Twitter (@alinacfisher & @UVicENVI & @AltaWolvererine).
 I can help you get your message out!
 From freelance articles, blog posts, video production, social media management, SciComm training and everything in between, I can help.
 I’m a member of the UVIC Speakers Bureau, but I’m happy to tailor a talk to suit your needs.
 If you’re looking to make your SciComm stand out, or have me come talk at your event about wildlife or conservation—or both!—please contact me.